 Marx, Engels and Lenin in Pul-e-Charkhi Prison

 Someone in my family back in the 1980s spent some time in the infamous Pul-e-Charkhi prison.
-He was taken because of suspected links to anti-government elements.
-There were certainly more than one in every family who were just taken and locked up with no hard evidence of any wrong-doing–just guilty by association.
+They had taken him because of suspected links to anti-government elements.
+There were certainly more than one in every family who the authorities had locked up with no hard evidence of any wrong-doing–just guilty by association.

 Once he told us a story about Marx, Engels and Linen in Pul-e-Charkhi: